matrix-org/matrix-spec-proposals/proposals/3861-delegated-oidc-architecture.md

 ## Alternatives

-The primary alternative is to continue to build out the auth capabilities within the Client Server API.
+The primary alternative is to continue to build out the auth capabilities within the Client-Server API.

+For example, UIA (User-Interactive Auth) could be added to the `/login` endpoint and additional capabilities/flows added to UIA.

 Examples of existing proposals include:

 | Proposals | Comments |
 | - | - |